Marvellous-Codeworks/Homepage/docs/TMS/pages/backup-sync.md

 ![Automatic backup settings in dark theme](./img/backup-sync/01-auto-backup-settings-dark.webp)

 ### Local backups
 Files are written to `Downloads/tms-backups/tms-session-{deviceId}-{timestamp}.json`.
-The `{deviceId}` is a random 8-character identifier generated once per browser installation and stored locally — it exists purely so that two browsers writing to the same Downloads folder (e.g. Chrome and Brave on the same machine) never overwrite each other's files.
+The `{deviceId}` is a random 8-character identifier generated once per browser installation and stored locally, it exists purely so that two browsers writing to the same Downloads folder (e.g. Chrome and Brave on the same machine) never overwrite each other's files.
 Rotation keeps only the newest **Max backups per device** files for *this* installation.

 ### Google Drive
 Switching **Backup destination** to Google Drive before connecting an account shows a **Connect Google Account** prompt in place of the backup/disconnect buttons:

 ![Backup destination set to Google Drive, not yet connected](./img/backup-sync/01b-drive-not-connected.webp)

-Click **Connect** to sign in with your Google account through a standard Google OAuth consent flow — choose the account, then confirm access:
+Click **Connect** to sign in with your Google account through a standard Google OAuth consent flow, choose the account, then confirm access:

 ![Google's "Choose an account" screen for the TMS Drive connection](./img/backup-sync/07-google-oauth-account-chooser.webp)

 ![Google's consent screen showing the narrow drive.appdata scope requested](./img/backup-sync/08-google-oauth-consent.webp)

-TMS requests only the narrow `drive.appdata` scope — see [Permissions](../permissions#new-in-9x-downloads-identity--google-drive) for what that does and does not allow.
+TMS requests only the narrow `drive.appdata` scope, see [Permissions](../permissions#new-in-9x-downloads-identity--google-drive) for what that does and does not allow.
 Once connected you'll see the connected account and the destination folder shown on the page:

 ![Backup page with Google Drive connected, showing account and folder](./img/backup-sync/02-drive-connected.webp)

-Backups on Drive live in a hidden, app-only folder (`appDataFolder`) that never appears in your regular Google Drive file list — this is also why there is no "open in Drive" link for it.
+Backups on Drive live in a hidden, app-only folder (`appDataFolder`) that never appears in your regular Google Drive file list, this is also why there is no "open in Drive" link for it.
 Filenames follow the same `tms-session-{deviceId}-{timestamp}.json` pattern as local backups.

 #### Multi-device rotation
-If you use TMS on more than one machine with the same Google account, each device's backups are rotated **independently** — a lightweight session synced from a laptop with three tabs open will never push out backups from your primary desktop's 40-tab session.
+If you use TMS on more than one machine with the same Google account, each device's backups are rotated **independently**, a lightweight session synced from a laptop with three tabs open will never push out backups from your primary desktop's 40-tab session.
 This works via a small per-device registry file (`tms-device-{deviceId}.json`) that TMS keeps up to date with the device's friendly name and the time it last backed up.

 #### Disconnecting
 The **Disconnect** button revokes the OAuth token (`chrome.identity.removeCachedAuthToken` + a call to Google's token-revocation endpoint).
-Existing backup files on Drive are **not** deleted — only the connection from this browser is removed.
+Existing backup files on Drive are **not** deleted, only the connection from this browser is removed.

 #### If Drive authentication fails
 If a scheduled Drive backup fails because the connection expired or was revoked elsewhere, TMS shows a small red badge on the toolbar icon and a banner in the popup.
 Clicking the banner opens this page so you can reconnect.

 ### Switching destination from Drive to Local
-If you switch the destination from **Google Drive** to **Local**, a dialog offers to import your most recent Drive backup directly into [Saved sessions](./session-management#saved-sessions) — a safety net so you don't lose access to that data just because you stopped using Drive.
+If you switch the destination from **Google Drive** to **Local**, a dialog offers to import your most recent Drive backup directly into [Saved sessions](./session-management#saved-sessions), a safety net so you don't lose access to that data just because you stopped using Drive.
 If Drive was never connected, or has no backups, this dialog is skipped.

 ---